shilewenuw/trade_stat_logger/README.md

   - drawdown: vertical distance between peak and trough of net profits
   - volatility of returns: measures deviation of returns distribution
   - kurtosis: measures tails of returns distribution
-  - probability of winning on a trade: self-explanatory
   - Kelly Criterion: estimate of optimal portfolio allocation
   - And more
 - visualize performance: